Published December 9, 2025 · Last Updated: December 9, 2025

 A digital probe thermometer, stainless spatula, and silicone gloves transform your confidence on day one.
 Add a grill basket and prep trays from the meal prep tools roundup once you master the basics—they keep veggies organized and protect hands from flare-ups.
 For more context, read our outdoor dining checklist and severe weather prep guide.

-After 240+ hours of testing, these are the grills I trust with my own family dinners.
+After 280+ hours of testing across 40+ grills, these are the grills I trust with my own family dinners for 2026.
 Start with the one that matches your schedule, then lean on our linked guides to dial in fuel, layout, and maintenance.
+Our comprehensive testing process evaluated heat distribution, fuel efficiency, durability, and real-world cooking performance to ensure every recommendation delivers exceptional results.

 Best Overall